SEONGJAE-YOO/CryptocurrencyAutotrade-Upbit-Chatgpt/instructions.md

 (Response: {"decision": "buy", "reason": "The EMA_120 has crossed above the SMA_120, indicating a bullish trend reversal.
 Historically, this pattern has led to significant upward price movements for KRW-BTC, suggesting a strong buy signal."})
 (Response: {"decision": "buy", "reason": "While current market indicators suggest a neutral trend, holding Bitcoin is recommended based on the long-term upward trend observed in the SMA_120 and EMA_120.
 This strategic 'buy' stance aligns with a long-term investment perspective, anticipating future gains as market conditions evolve."})

+(Response: {"decision": "buy", "reason": "A bullish crossover was observed, with the SMA_50 crossing above the SMA_200, signaling a potential uptrend initiation.
+Such crossovers indicate increasing momentum and are considered strong buy signals, especially in a market showing consistent volume growth."})

 (Response: {"decision": "buy", "reason": "The STOCHk_14_3_3 line has moved upwards from below 20, exiting the oversold territory, and the STOCHd_14_3_3 confirms this upward trend.
 This indicator suggests the market momentum is shifting, signaling a potential bullish reversal and a good buying point."})